lnemsick-simp/pupmod-simp-autofs/REFERENCE.md

 Data type: `Optional[Stdlib::Absolutepath]`

-When unset defaults to `autofs::maps_dir`
+When unset defaults to `$autofs::maps_dir`

 Default value: `undef`

 ### autofs::masterfile

 This will only create the autofs master entry file.

-* If the map type is 'file' or unspecified, you will need to create the map file using `autofs::mapfile`.
+* If the map type is 'file' or unspecified, you will need to create the map file, e.g. using `autofs::mapfile`.
 Alternatively, use `autofs::map` which will create both the master entry file and its map file.
 * If the map type is 'program', you will need to ensure the specified executable is available and has the appropriate permissions.